Pajasas/Mobile-Robotics/README.md

 Here I've used corner detection cv2.cornerHarris to detect corners in the gray-scale image.
 From the structure of the house there should be about 3-5 corners next to each other for each key point.
-We can therefore discard both too small and too large groups of nearby corners.
+I could therefore discard both too small and too large groups of nearby corners.
 I've tried two ways of accomplishing this:

 One way would be to group corners by distance between each other.